 Psychodynamic psychology is an empirically validated approach to the study of the complex interplay between unconscious and conscious processes, and the effect those thoughts have on behavior and overall mental functioning.
 Founded by Sigmund Freud, psychodynamic psychology rests on the idea that an individual’s life experiences influence his or her unconscious and conscious beliefs and motivations—and in turn their feelings, behaviors, and overall functioning.
 Psychologists trained in psychodynamic approaches assist their clients in understanding the rich interplay that occurs between themselves and others, thus helping improve interpersonal skills and relational satisfaction.

-The Chicago School's Psy.D. in Applied Clinical Psychology offers a Psychodynamic Psychotherapy concentration that can be completed in just three years, including the internship requirement.
+The Chicago School's Psy.D. in Applied Clinical Psychology offers a Psychodynamic Psychotherapy concentration at our L.A. campus that can be completed in just three years, including the internship requirement.
 Classes are offered in a flexible format suitable for working professionals.
 The program prepares students to enter the work force with essential diagnostic, therapeutic, and consultative skills as well as in-depth knowledge of psychodynamic theory and exposure to a broad range of dynamically based clinical applications, such as modern psychoanalysis, clinical hypnosis, dream analysis, play therapy, and others that assist the therapeutic process.

 Students in the Westwood and Irvine campuses' programs may apply to complete their clinical training hours at one of our Chicago School Counseling Centers, two of Southern California's largest and most well-respected community counseling centers.